pmgrollemund/bliss/README.md

 As a lot of time and effort were spent in creating the **bliss** method, please cite it when using it for data analysis:

-Grollemund P-M., Abraham C., Baragatti M., Pudlo P. **Bayesian Analysis** (2018) Bayesian Functional Linear Regression with Sparse Step Functions.
+Grollemund, Paul-Marie; Abraham, Christophe; Baragatti, Meïli; Pudlo, Pierre.
+Bayesian Functional Linear Regression with Sparse Step Functions.
+Bayesian Anal.
+14 (2019), no. 1, 111--135. doi:10.1214/18-BA1095. https://projecteuclid.org/euclid.ba/1524103229

 You should also cite the **bliss** package: